-The two-point sling is a more popular design and it’s used by more manufacturers, so you’ll be able to find more models having this design.
-The two-point sling connects in two separate points to your rifle, and you can wear it over a shoulder or across your chest, depending on your favorite shooting position.
+The two-point sling is a more popular design and is used by more manufacturers, so you will be able to find more models with this design.
+The two-point sling adds two different points for your rifle, and you can wear it on the shoulder or on your chest, depending on your preferred shooting position.

-One of the advantages of using a two-point sling is that it can actively stabilize your rifle when you’re shooting.
-Tactical slings can be easily adjusted, and when you aim you can tighten them around your body, making your rifle more stable in the process.
-This technique is especially useful if you have to hold a sitting or prone shooting stance for a long time and use the sling as a shooting brace.
+One of the benefits of using a two-point sling is that it can actively stabilize your rifle while you are shooting.
+The tactical sling can be adjusted easily, and when you aim you can tighten them around your body, making your rifle more stable in the process.
+This technique is particularly useful if you have to sit for long periods or hold a prone shooting stance and use the sling as a shooting brace.

 Another advantage of using this type of slings is that it’s usually longer than a single point sling and it will fit larger and taller people.
 If you wear the sling on your non-dominant hand shoulder, you will always carry it in a “low-ready” position, making the transition between carrying the rifle and aiming with it in just an instant.